Privacy Policy

 We may share your information in the following circumstances:

-• With Sponsors: We provide Sponsors only with aggregated, anonymized engagement statistics.
-If you redeem a Sponsor’s reward, we ask for your consent and then send the Sponsor the minimal PII necessary (your name, email, and mailing address if needed) to fulfill that reward.
+- With Sponsors: We provide Sponsors only with aggregated, anonymised engagement statistics.
+If you redeem a Sponsor’s reward, we ask for your consent and then send the Sponsor the minimal PII necessary to fulfill that reward.

-• With Service Providers: We engage subprocessors—such as AWS (USA), Stripe (USA/Ireland), and Microsoft 365 (global)—under Data Processing Agreements incorporating GDPR Standard Contractual Clauses or equivalent safeguards to protect your data.
+- With Service Providers: We engage subprocessors — such as AWS (USA), Stripe (USA/Ireland), and Microsoft 365 (global) — under Data Processing Agreements incorporating GDPR Standard Contractual Clauses or equivalent safeguards.

 7. International Data Transfers

 Because we host on AWS in the United States and use global service providers, your data may be stored or processed outside your home jurisdiction.
-We rely on legally recognized transfer mechanisms—such as GDPR Standard Contractual Clauses, Binding Corporate Rules, or the Australian Privacy Act’s cross-border disclosure provisions—to ensure that your Personal Information remains protected by obligations equivalent to those set out in this policy.
+We rely on legally recognised transfer mechanisms — such as GDPR Standard Contractual Clauses, Binding Corporate Rules, or the Australian Privacy Act’s cross-border disclosure provisions — to ensure your Personal Information remains protected.

 8. Data Security and Retention

-We implement administrative, technical, and physical security measures aligned with ISO/IEC 27001 to protect against unauthorized access, disclosure, alteration, or destruction of your data.
+We implement administrative, technical, and physical security measures aligned with ISO/IEC 27001 to protect against unauthorised access, disclosure, alteration, or destruction of your data.

 Your Personal Information is retained only as long as necessary:

-– Account and profile data remain while your account is active and for up to two years after deletion requests for legal or legitimate business purposes.
+- Account and profile data remain while your account is active and for up to two years after deletion requests.

 - Usage logs and analytics data are retained for up to twelve months.

-– Submission evidence is retained to support challenge integrity and then securely deleted or anonymized within six months of account closure, unless otherwise required by law.
+- Submission evidence is retained to support challenge integrity and then securely deleted or anonymised within six months of account closure, unless otherwise required by law.

 9. Mandatory Breach Notification & Cyber Security Act Reporting

-Under Australia’s Notifiable Data Breaches scheme, whenever we become aware of an Eligible Data Breach—where your data is exposed and likely to cause serious harm—we will promptly notify the Office of the Australian Information Commissioner (OAIC) and any affected individuals.
+Under Australia’s Notifiable Data Breaches scheme, whenever we become aware of an Eligible Data Breach we will promptly notify the Office of the Australian Information Commissioner (OAIC) and any affected individuals.
+Any ransomware or cyber-security incident is reported to the Australian Cyber Security Centre (ACSC) within 72 hours.

 10. Your Privacy Rights